storybookjs/marko/docs/addons/writing-addons.md

 In the previous example, we introduced the structure of an addon, but barely scratched the surface of what addons can do.

-To dive deeper we recommend [Learn Storybook’s “creating addons”](https://www.learnstorybook.com/intro-to-storybook/react/en/creating-addons/) tutorial.
+To dive deeper we recommend Storybook's [creating an addon](https://storybook.js.org/tutorials/create-an-addon/) tutorial.
 It’s an excellent walkthrough that covers the same ground as the above introduction, but goes further and leads you through the full process of creating a realistic addon.

 [How to build a Storybook addon](https://www.chromatic.com/blog/how-to-build-a-storybook-addon/) shows you how to create a standalone addon in great detail.